Let's get in touch.

 The VDI guideline (VDMA-Einheitsblatt 66412) defines standard key product indicators for production.
 These include OEE (Overall Equipment Effectiveness), scrap rate and set-up complexity.
 With an MES, you have the capacity to record the necessary data to determine all standard key product indicators; you can also use these as a basis to define and calculate your own custom metrics.

 T.CON’s MES can be seamlessly integrated with an ERP system such as SAP ERP.
 A high degree of integration between the MES and the ERP system is essential for avoiding redundancy (e.g. duplicating master data).
-Isolated solutions result in media discontinuites, and most such solutions only partly solve a particular problem within the system landscape.
+Isolated solutions result in media discontinuities, and most such solutions only partly solve a particular problem within the system landscape.

 The ERP specifies the rules, while the MES is the executive power.
 The MES ensures that the rules set out by the ERP are followed in production.
 All production processes are organized using the MES to follow the schedule and ensure a continuous production flow during execution.

 By collecting data with an MES, you can plan much more in detail.
-The MES gives you up-to-date values straight from production – for example, the actual machine output.
+The MES gives you up-to-date data straight from production – for example, the actual machine output.
 The planner can generate realistic estimates regarding the performance that can be expected from the system.
 The next order will then be scheduled appropriately, the truck doesn’t have to wait on the loading ramp, and delivery is on time.

 What do you want to achieve with your new MES installation?
 For most enterprises, objectives include increasing productivity and profitability, along with getting rid of isolated solutions.
 Many manufacturing enterprises understand the need for IT systems that can support production but feel uncertain about whether they have the capacity to manage an installation.
 After all, there are a lot of challenges involved in successfully carrying out an IT project in parallel with operative business: